-WVUK is part of the World Vision Partnership (WV Partnership), a network of entities in a voluntary partnership which works in close to 100 countries providing services to people regardless of religion, race, ethnicity or gender.
-The WV Partnership comprises World Vision International (WVI) (a US-incorporated legal entity which provides international coordination of the WV Partnership) and its branch offices around the world, subsidiaries of WVI and other legal entities across the world which are not WVI subsidiaries (together the ‘WV Partnership entities’).
-WVUK forms part of the latter group.
+World Vision UK is part of the World Vision Partnership (‘WV Partnership’), a network of entities in a voluntary partnership which works in close to 100 countries providing services to people regardless of religion, race, ethnicity or gender.
+The WV Partnership comprises World Vision International (‘WVI’) (a US-incorporated legal entity which provides international coordination of the WV Partnership) and its branch offices, subsidiaries and other legal entities (which are not WVI subsidiaries) across the world (each a ‘WV Partnership Entity’, and together the ‘WV Partnership Entities’).
+World Vision UK is a WV Partnership Entity.

 Policies and Procedures

-WVUK’s internal policies include those listed below.
-In addition, WVUK also adopts the WV Partnership documents listed below.
-All of these have a role to play in tackling modern slavery.
+World Vision UK’s internal policies and the WV Partnership documents adopted by World Vision UK, as listed below, all have a role to play in tackling modern slavery: